codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Same-rule-on-multiple-elements-cad4.md

 Here we say that we want this font-family on h1, h2 and p.

-The `,` in a css file allows us to target multiple selectors at once.
+The `,` in a CSS file allows us to target multiple selectors at once.

 So `h1, h2, p` means: put this style on `h1`, `h2` and `p`.